-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-We are working on this (interpretation ends) HR strategy (interpretation) in English, and we are trying to review this to make improvements, and further, we want to find ways to correct them where possible.
+We are working on this (interpretation ends) HR strategy (interpretation) in English, and we are trying to review this to make improvements, and further, we want to find ways to revise it where possible.

-Also, this other matter I referenced, about the ability to work within an office environment such as our government of Nunavut offices, specifically the (interpretation ends) Flexible Workplace Policy (interpretation) which we are developing, and we are checking our options on the improvements, especially the areas where we hear the most concerns expressed by smaller communities, and how to create new positions without moving around locally.
+Also, this other matter I referenced about the ability to work within an office environment, such as our government of Nunavut offices, specifically the (interpretation ends) Flexible Workplace Policy (interpretation) which we are developing, we are looking into our options for improvements, especially areas where we hear the most concerns expressed by smaller communities, and how to create new positions without moving around locally.
 This is the first time we are working on these improvements.

-However, with respect to the question from the MLA which is now the second time on the subject of a four-day workweek, we have not included it in our planning exercises, but we can include it in the discussion stages and to determine which would be the most convenient way.
+However, with respect to the question the member asked, which is now the second time specific to the subject of a four-day workweek, we have not included it in our planning, but we can include it in the discussion stages to determine which would be the most beneficial way.
 Thank you, Mr. Speaker.